 Here are some of Zoom Phone’s standout features:

-- Meeting elevation: Convert any phone call to a Zoom video meeting with a single click.
+- Meeting elevation: Convert a phone call to a Zoom video meeting with one click.

-- Centralized administration: Manage all communication services (phone, video, messaging) from one dashboard.
+- Centralized administration: Manage phone, video, and messaging from a single dashboard.

-- Intelligent call routing: Configure custom call flows with auto-attendants, call queues, and IVR systems.
+- Intelligent call routing: Configure custom call flows with auto-attendants and call queues.

-Pros: Seamless integration with Zoom Meetings, intuitive interface, excellent mobile app, robust call quality.
+Pros: Seamless integration with Zoom Meetings, intuitive interface, excellent mobile app.

-Cons: Requires a base Zoom license for full functionality, fewer advanced call center features than specialized providers, and some integrations may require higher-tier plans.
+Cons: Requires a base Zoom license, fewer advanced call center features.

 Who is Zoom Phone best for?